-Roles Required Capacity Required Knowledge/Skills · Identification of potential • Identify the long-term · Understand basic concepts and requirements of PPP.
-PPP projects to be infrastructure needs in the Knowledge about the infrastructure sector, economic subjected to screening. municipality and develop viability, environmental and social issues Screening of potential an annual/multi-annual Understand advanced concepts about PPP municipal PPP projects. master plan to address requirements and options.
-Preparation of project such needs · Knowledge of concepts and models of private concept notes.
-Recognize and assess, at involvement in the development and management of an early phase of the project public infrastructure. cycle, characteristics that · Ability to implement PPP screening methodologies. determine the potential Advanced knowledge about the infrastructure sector, viability and desirability of a economic viability, environmental and social issues. project as a PPP.
-Ability to translate and summarize specialized PPP and infrastructure issues and analyses into clear, non-technical reports for senior decision makers.
+Roles Required Capacity Required Knowledge/Skills Identification of potential PPP projects to be subjected to screening.
+Screening of potential municipal PPP projects.
+Preparation of project concept notes.
+Identify the long-term infrastructure needs in the municipality and develop an annual/multi-annual master plan to address such needs.
+Recognize and assess, at an early phase of the project cycle, characteristics that determine the potential viability and desirability of a project as a PPP.
+Understand basic concepts and requirements of PPP.
+Knowledge about the infrastructure sector, economic viability, environmental and social issues.
+Understand advanced concepts about PPP requirements and options.
+Knowledge of concepts and models of private involvement in the development and management of public infrastructure.
+Ability to implement PPP screening methodologies.
+Advanced knowledge about the infrastructure sector, economic viability, environmental and social issues.
+Ability to translate and summarize specialized PPP an infrastructure issues and analyses into clear, non-technical reports for senior decision makers.